geniusyield/strategy-executor/README.md

 - `SERVER_API_KEY`: is used to define an api-key that restricts access to the bot api backend.
 This must be passed with each request.
 - `SEED_PHRASE` contains a YAML array with the words of the recovery phrase which is used to derive the wallet managed by the backend.

+> [!IMPORTANT]
+> To use the Maestro provider backend on the bot server, you must have at least a Composer Maestro subscription because the Maestro DeFi Market API is only available starting from this tier.
+> For more information, please visit the [Maestro Subscription Details page](https://docs.gomaestro.org/Subscriptions).

 # Example strategies

 > [!WARNING]